Hilarioo/Hatchio/README.md

 #### Friday, April 23, 2021 :: Aaron

--Home page (commented out search jobs with title footer) also we already have search at seach-jobs -Adding functionality to Job search page 'View' and but 'Apply' functionality is (in progress) -Button Formatting w/ bootstrap
+- Home page (commented out search jobs with title footer) also we already have search at seach-jobs
+- Adding functionality to Job search page 'View' and but 'Apply' functionality is (in progress)
+- Button Formatting w/ bootstrap
+- Editi About Me for Profile Page

 #### Thursday, April 22, 2021 :: Aaron